-The Strategic Air Command & Aerospace Museum Hosts the Nebraska Robotics Expo
+The Strategic Air Command and Aerospace Museum Hosts the Nebraska Robotics Expo

 The Largest Robotics Competition in the State and Region

 “The public is invited to play as well,” explains Alisa Gilmore, Nebraska Robotics Expo & CEENBoT Robotics Showcase director.
-“One of the highlights of our event is the CEENBoT Winter Games.
-The young as well as the young at heart are encouraged to participate in activities such as CEENBoT Tae Kwon Do, Minute to Win It, driving maze, Bumpbot Mode, precision driving, and more.”
+“One of the highlights of our event is the CEENBoT Games.
+The young as well as the young at heart are encouraged to participate in activities such as CEENBoT Bowling, Rodeo BoT Style, Putt Putt, PlinkBot, and Precision Driving.

 “The Nebraska Robotics Expo is the result of a collaboration of leaders within the University of Nebraska system,” says Gilmore.
-“It includes leadership by faculty and staff of the University of Nebraska at Omaha College of Education, faculty and staff within the University of Nebraska-Lincoln Department of Electrical and Computer Engineering, and faculty and staff of the UNL 4-H Extension.
-The expo is made possible by generous local sponsorships, including NASA Nebraska Space Grant and OPPD, and by seed monies from local nonprofit organizations, including Prairie STEM.”
+“It includes leadership by faculty and staff of the University of Nebraska at Omaha College of Education, faculty and staff within the University of Nebraska-Lincoln Department of Electrical and Computer Engineering, and faculty and staff of the UNL 4-H Extension.”
+The Expo is made possible by generous local sponsorships, including NASA Nebraska Space Grant, Facebook, OPPD, and by seed monies from local nonprofit organizations, including Prairie STEM.”

 Opening ceremonies are open to the public and will take place at 8:30 a.m. in the Museum’s lower Atrium.
 This event is included in the cost of general admission and free for Museum members.